 What We Learned

-Many developers don't actually know JSON.
-This was the biggest surprise.
-We expected quicktype users to paste valid JSON and get code.
-Instead, we got an endless stream of malformed input—trailing commas, single quotes, unquoted keys, comments, JavaScript objects that weren't JSON at all.
-We ended up building increasingly sophisticated error recovery just to handle the garbage people pasted in.
-It was humbling.
+Most developers don't know JSON.
+We expected valid JSON.
+We got trailing commas, single quotes, unquoted keys, comments, JavaScript objects.
+We built increasingly sophisticated error recovery to handle the garbage people pasted in.

-Attention to detail matters.
-The "Little Big Details"—perfect property naming, contextual class names, map detection—are what made quicktype feel magical.
-Generated code that looks like human code encourages adoption.
+Details matter.
+Property naming, contextual class names, map detection—these made quicktype feel magical.
+Generated code that looks human-written encourages adoption.

 Meet developers where they are.
-The web app was a great demo, but adoption exploded when we added CLI and IDE integrations.
-Fitting into existing workflows beats asking developers to change their workflow.
+The web app was a great demo, but adoption exploded with CLI and IDE integrations.

 Open source works.
-The Rust, Kotlin, and Python renderers all came from contributors.
-We couldn't have built support for 30+ languages ourselves.
+The Rust, Kotlin, and Python renderers came from contributors.
+We couldn't have built 30+ languages ourselves.

 Why quicktype Still Matters

-quicktype's approach is deterministic.
-Given the same input, you get the same output.
+quicktype is deterministic.
+Same input, same output.
 It doesn't guess—it infers types through principled algorithms.
-That predictability matters when you're generating code that will run in production.
+That predictability matters for production code.